 Equivalence between objects of character and integer types as well as between objects of logical and numeric types is obsolescent, and will be diagnosed by compilers with a warning when requested.

-Conversion is automatic between default and ASCII character kinds, and from these kinds to ISO/IEC 10646 kinds.
+Conversion is automatic between default and ASCII character kinds, and from these kinds to ISO/IEC 10646 kind.

 Fortran uses IO statements for conversion between character and numeric types.
-If the field width is insufficient then asterisks are used.
-7
+If the field width is insufficient on output then asterisks are used.
+If a value on input cannot be represented, the outcome is processor dependent but an error condition should be expected.
+If the Fortran processor detects an error on input or output, then the IOSTAT variable is set to a non-zero value.

 Fortran provides the capability to identify different units of measure through the use of distinct derived types.
-(More)
+For example, the derived types type centigrade real :: temp end type type fahrenheit real :: temp end type

+might be used for Celcius and Fahrenheit temperatures and the function

+type (centigrade) function FtoC(t) type (Fahrenheit) :: t FtoC%temp = (t%temp-32.0)/1.8

+end function for conversion from Fahrenheit to Centigrade.

+The following code would not conform to the standard and is diagnosed by many compilers.

+type (fahrenheit) :: f type (centigrade) :: c c = f !
+Non-conforming

-6.6.2 Avoidance mechanisms forGuidance to language users
+6.6.2 Avoidance mechanisms for language users

-Follow Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5

 Use the kind selection intrinsic procedures to select sizes of variables supporting the required operations and values.